safing/web/_posts/2020-01-22-how-the-spn-compares-to-tor.md

 With the SPN however, every connection is calculated individually and leaves the network as near to the destination as possible.
 This means:

-1. your connections are spread across the globe
+1. your connections are spread across the globe, creating vast amounts of identities
 2. visibility in the 'open web' is minimized
 3. connections are not slowed down by having to go extra miles